The Ultimate Guide to Tennis String Types: Choosing the Best for Your Game

 Natural Gut Cross Section

-Heavy top spinners and string breakers are using natural gut in a blend with a co-polyester monofilament to improve durability.
-Though natural gut strings are the most expensive, if you are not a frequent string breaker, they make a lot of sense because their performance is second-to-none.
-There is no other string on the market with the best combination of power, comfort, feel, and resiliency as the natural gut.
+Heavy top spinners and string breakers use natural gut in a blend with a co-polyester monofilament to improve durability.
+Though natural gut strings are the most expensive, if you are not a frequent string breaker, they make a lot of sense because their performance is second to none.
+No other string on the market has the best combination of power, comfort, feel, and resiliency as the natural gut.
+Natural Gut string prices range from around $20 for a half set to $60 for a full set.
+The most popular natural gut is Babolat’s VS Gut.
+It is widely used on the pro tour.

 Multifilament String